relaxedtomato/mide/README.md

 The repository is split into two folders:

 ####_mide_
-This is where the native application.
+This contains the mobile application.
 View folder <a href="https://github.com/RichardBansal/mide/tree/development/mide/development" target="_blank">development</a> to view the Angular code compiled by Ionic for native (iOS).

 ####_server_
 This is the Node backend server deployed to Heroku that the native application will access.